kqarryzada/NeoDefaults/docs/FAQ.md

 slightly more playable for those with unideal network connections.
 It's worth mentioning that this value is still ideal for players with stable connections that heavily use hitscan weapons, so using 0.0303 should not be considered a detriment.

 &nbsp;

+**Q:** Can NeoDefaults install [mastercomfig](https://mastercomfig.com/) in the future?

+**A:** mastercomfig is an excellent plugin that we strongly recommend for anyone who plays TF2 regularly.
+However, it is not included with NeoDefaults because different players would want different graphics settings.
+There are also technical reasons for avoiding this.
+For example, if mastercomfig was bundled into NeoDefaults, NeoDefaults would probably have to release a new version every time that mastercomfig did (so that people are always installing the latest version).
+This is undesirable, so it is not included with NeoDefaults.

+&nbsp;